Jennifer Hepler: Career

 Hepler spent a large portion of her time in high school writing and selling short stories.
 During her college years, she met Chris Hepler and developed an interest in doing professional writing for role-playing games after being introduced to Vampire: The Masquerade and Shadowrun.
 Together they co-wrote sourcebooks for Shadowrun, Earthdawn and Paranoia, and later worked as scriptwriters in Hollywood for six years.
 A notable project Hepler contributed to was CBS Television’s The Agency.

 Hepler eventually met BioWare representatives at the Game Developers Conference one year, and commenced employment at BioWare from 2005 onwards.
 Hepler worked with the first three mainline titles in the Dragon Age franchise, starting with 2009's Dragon Age: Origins.
 Hepler was responsible for developing dwarven civilization and culture in the Dragon Age setting, Thedas, and wrote the origin stories of dwarven player characters as well as the narrative for the Deep Roads region.
 Hepler said she wanted the setting's dwarven culture to reflect the dichotomies between extreme wealth and power, to extreme poverty and disenfranchisement.
 Origins was a critical and commercial success, with particular praise for its story and characters.
 In subsequent sequels to Origins, Hepler's writing contributions for notable Dragon Age characters include Anders and Cassandra Pentaghast.
 Hepler was also involved with writing work for multiple questlines in the massively multiplayer online role-playing game (MMORPG) Star Wars: The Old Republic.

 Following Hepler's departure from BioWare, she became the lead writer of Game of Thrones Ascent.
 Hepler was at one point attached to write for Ambrov X, an episodic RPG set in the Sime~Gen Universe, provided a funding stretch goal on Kickstarter was met.
 She was one of the contributors for the 2015 book The Game Narrative Toolbox, which discuss the role of a narrative designer on a video game development team.
 She later joined Kognito, a health simulation company which develops apps that utilizes interactive conversations for the purposes of educating, motivating and helping clients.
 In 2016, she is credited as the editor for Women in Game Development: Breaking the Glass Level-Cap, a book which discuss the experiences of female videogame developers about their work as well as the harassment and hostility they sometimes receive from end users of the products they contributed to.
 Hepler is credited as story co-designer for 2018 video game Unavowed.

-As of December 2020, Hepler works at Pixelberry Studios as a senior writer.
+From February 2020 through November 2021, Hepler worked at Pixelberry Studios as a senior writer.
+She then worked from December 2021 through June 2025 as a Lead Writer, then Writing Director at Thought Pennies.
+As of June 2025, Hepler has worked at Blizzard Entertainment as Narrative Director for Diablo V.